Node Feature Extraction by Self-Supervised Multi-scale Neighborhood Prediction: Experiments

 \subsection{Main Results}

 The results for the ogbn-arxiv and ogbn-products datasets are listed in Table~\ref{tab:ogbn-arxiv}.
 Our GIANT-XRT approach gives the best results for both datasets and all downstream models.
 It improves the accuracy of the top-ranked OGB leaderboard models by a large margin: $1.86\%$ on ogbn-arxiv and $1.19\%$ on ogbn-products.
 Using graph-agnostic BERT embeddings does not necessarily lead to good results (see the first two rows in Table~\ref{tab:ogbn-arxiv}).
 This shows that the improvement of our method is not merely due to the use of a more powerful language model, and establishes the need for self-supervision governed by graph information.
 Another observation is that among possible combinations involving a standard GNN pipeline with a SSL module, BERT+(V)GAE offers the best performance.
 This can be attributed to exploiting the correlation between \emph{numerical} node features and the graph structure, albeit in a two-stage approach within the standard GNN pipeline.
 The most important finding is that using node features generated by GIANT-XRT leads to consistent and significant improvements in the accuracy of all tested methods, when compared to the standard GNN pipeline: In particular, on ogbn-arxiv, the improvement equals $17.58\%$ for MLP and $3.1\%$ for GraphSAGE; on ogbn-products, the improvement equals $18.76\%$ for MLP and $5.32\%$ for GraphSAINT.
+Figure~\ref{fig:improvement} in the Appendix~\ref{app:improvement} further illustrate the gain obtained by our GIANT-XRT over SOTA methods on OGB leaderboard.

 Another important observation is that GIANT-XRT is highly scalable, which can be clearly observed on the example of the ogbn-papers100M dataset, for which the results are shown in Table~\ref{tab:ogbn-papers100M}.
 In particular, GIANT-XRT improves the accuracy of the top-ranked model, GAMLP-RLU, by a margin of $1.42\%$.
 Furthermore, GIANT-XRT again consistently improves all tested downstream methods on the ogbn-papers100M dataset.
 As a final remark, we surprisingly find that combining MLP with GIANT-XRT greatly improves the performance of the former learner on all datasets.
 It becomes just slightly worse then GIANT-XRT+GNNs and can even outperform the GraphSAGE and GraphSAINT methods with default OGB features on ogbn-arxiv and ogbn-products datasets.
 This is yet another positive property of GIANT, since MLPs are low-complexity and more easily implementable than other GNNs.